seeess1/seeess1.github.io/index.md

 <a href="./projects"><img src="assets/images/covid-map.gif" alt="COVID-19 Tracker"></a>

-My projects include the COVID-19 tracker pictured above <a href="./projects">plus a lot more</a>.
+My projects include the COVID-19 tracker pictured above along with <a href="./projects">more projects in data analysis and data science</a>.

 And projects combining data with my long-term, highly committed relationship with tennis: